zebulon0/covid-automation/README.md

 # RIT daily covid check-in automation
-Fills out both RIT ready check-in and ats check-in
+Fills out both RIT ready ATS daily check-in pages

 #How to use
 Edit the `hidden.yml` file.
 Add your RIT credentials and your ATS login credentials